Skip to main content

 FPÖ Federal presidential candidate 2016

 Norbert Hofer was FPÖ federal party chairman from 2019 to 2021.
-He is currently Third President of the Austrian National Council.
+For nearly 10 years he was Third President of the Austrian National Council.
 He is considered an expert on social and disability policy.
 He was the Freedom Party’s 2016 presidential election candidate and won the first round, only to be narrowly defeated by his opponent at the run-off vote.
 At this final ballot, approximately 2.12 million Austrians cast their vote for Norbert Hofer and ensured the best nationwide result that has to date been achieved by a Freedom Party candidate.

 Short biography